gethynellis/AIExecutive/1_Understanding-AI.md

 #### Group Discussions (20 minutes)

-**We will work in groupd of three**, each group will be assigned one of the reports.
+**We will work in groups of three**, each group will be assigned one of the reports.
 Each group will spend 10 minutes discussing their assigned report, followed by 10 minutes sharing insights with the larger group.

 ##### Group 1: McKinsey Report Discussion (10 minutes)
 - **Questions:**